-Hungary has a lot of bakeries (pékség); they seem to be on every Budapest street corner and, and while Hungarians do buy a lot of white bread to eat with meals, they are also very partial to portable bakery snacks.
-Most of these, you could categorise as sorts of Danish, or scone-variants, but there is a bewildering array of sweet and savoury items, normally all labelled in Hungarian or course.
-Here we try to prepare you for the huge range of odd brown items you might be faced with as the queue grows rapidly behind you.
+No doubt Hungary has a lot of bakeries (pékség); they seem to be on every street corner.
+Of course Hungarians do buy a lot of white bread to eat with meals (they eat bread with bread).
+Also they are also very partial to carry out bakery snacks.
+These are essentially tiny comfort foods of carbohydrate.
+And they’re cheap.
+On the whole you could categorize these as a sort of mini Danish.
+As a matter of fact there’s a bewildering array of sweet and savory items, normally all labeled in Hungarian.
+Consequentially we’ll try to prepare you for the huge range of odd brown items you might see in front of you as the queue grows rapidly behind you.

 barack, barackos = peach, peach-filled